 Putting Money in the Fare Box

-Fare products can be purchased at selected Price Chopper and Hannaford supermarkets, area bank branches and at CDTA offices.
+Navigator fare products can be purchased at selected Price Chopper locations, and a a varietty of community partners and the CDTA sales office.
 A complete list of locations can be found here.

 To ensure the safety and comfort of all our riders, we ask that you observe the following rules and guidelines:

 - NO SMOKING on CDTA buses.
 It’s a New York State Law.

 - NO EATING or DRINKING on CDTA buses and please do not litter.

 - NO PLAYING RADIOS, tape players or other audio equipment while on CDTA buses.
 Please use headphones at low volume.

 - NO FIREARMS on any CDTA bus.